 Solheimgata 4B is a special site in Oslo.
-Originally planned as a housing block in the 19th century, it was never fully completed due to the housing bubble which burst in 1890.
-Construction stopped and the site has remained unbuilt until now.
+Originally conceived as part of an apartment block in the 19th century, the plot remained vacant due to the collapse of the housing bubble in in 1890.
+Construction was halted and the building remained unrealised.

 The plot’s southern boundary was flanked by the four-storey gable wall of the abutting building.
 A former 19th century prison – converted into housing in 1982 – was positioned to the north, and a Swiss villa style farmhouse from 1860 to the west, a building notable as the former home of Norwegian Prime Minister Johan Sverdrup.

 The client, whose ambition was to develop a high quality, contemporary residential building on the site, had struggled to obtain planning permission for a number of years.
 The initial design proposed a five-storey volume abutting the existing gable wall to the south, however this was rejected by the cultural heritage department who argued that the vacancy of the plot provided a valuable physical memory of the 1890 housing collapse.
 In response, the design team effectively flipped the design onto its side, resulting in a low-lying pavilion-like form.
 In spite of the resulting challenges, the eventual floorspace achieved in the design was a close match to a more conventional multi-storey configuration, and provided – in addition – a unique opportunity: a fifth elevation in the form of a green sedum roof, a feature which preserves the cultural integrity of the site while also providing a calm, green, private oasis for residents.